Film / Endless Summer

-Endless Summer is a documentary film created by Bruce Brown.
-This film is responsible for bringing the surf movie genre to the main stream and popularizing the sport around the world.
+is a 1964 documentary film (nationally released in 1966) created by Bruce Brown.
+This film is responsible for bringing the surf movie genre to the mainstream and popularizing the sport around the world.
 It follows a duo of surfers on a quest around the globe chasing the dream of an endless summer.
 It showcases places where surfing is popular as well as cultures who have never seen a surf board.

 This film provides examples of: